 What about music?

 Music is often described as a universal language, and there is truth in that.
 It reaches people across cultures and borders.
 It can move us before we have even figured out why.
 But that does not make it separate from politics.
-Very often, music is shaped by the history people have lived through.
+More often than not, music is shaped by the history people have lived through.

 I was reminded of this by a CBC Ideas program, Iranian Musicians: On the Power of Music in Times of Crisis.
 The musicians interviewed were Iranian émigrés, and what came through so clearly was how deeply history, exile, and cultural memory shape the music they make.
 Their work is not just performance.
 It tells the story of where they come from, what they have lost, and what they refuse to forget.